albertyang33/TADW/README.md

 Wiki contains 2, 405 documents from 19 classes and 17, 981 links between them.
 The TFIDF matrix of this dataset has 4, 973 columns.

-graph.txt
+graph.txt:
 Each line contains two paper Ids which indicates the citation relationship between them.
 ID begins from 0.

-group.txt
+group.txt:
 Each line contains two numbers: Paper Id and Group Id.
 For Cora and Citeseer, group Id begins from 0; For Wiki, group Id begins from 1.

-feature.txt for Cora and Citeseer
+feature.txt for Cora and Citeseer:
 This is the Paper-Word relationship matrix.
 Each line contains a binary vector of 1, 433 dimensions indicating the presence of the corresponding word.

-tfidf.txt for Wiki
+tfidf.txt for Wiki:
 This is the TFIDF matrix of Wiki dataset.
 4, 973 columns correspond to 4, 973 different words.